visgl/luma.gl/dev-docs/RFCs/v5.0/enhanced-transform-feedback-api.md

 ## Overview

-One of the luma.gl goals is to provide easier interface on top complicated WebGL API.
+One of the luma.gl goals is to provide easier interface on top of the complicated WebGL API.
 WebGL2 introduced a new feature "Transform Feedback" and luma.gl provides a wrapper around it.
 But in real world, using Transform Feedback still requires several state settings and object creations, which complicates using this new feature.
 This is an attempt to provide much easier API that takes minimum required data, deduces additional information when needed and provides methods that cover most use cases.

 ## Motivation

 Performing Transform feedback operations typically require following steps :